 Supplementary materials

-(Kulldorff, 2018)(Cheung et al., 2013; Too et al., 2017; Milner et al., 2018; Too et al., 2019; Hill et al., 2020; Too and Spittal, 2020)Identification of self-harm episodes and suicides
+Change in population number

+In the analysis to detect the cluster of suicidal behavior using the space-time permutation scan statistics, if the population number of an area increases markedly within a short period of time in contrast to constant population in other areas, this could lead to a cluster of suicide or self-harm being detected in the area due to a rise in the underlying population and thus the number of suicide or self-harm despite no change in the incidence of suicide or self-harm.
+This may also occur when a new large neighborhood is developed.
+On the contrary, if the population number of an area decreases markedly within a short period of time in contrast to constant population in other areas, this could lead to a cluster of suicide or self-harm being missed in the area due to a drop in the underlying population and thus the number of suicide or self-harm despite a rise in the incidence of suicide or self-harm.
+Such population shift bias may occur when the study period is longer than a few years (Kulldorff, 2018).

+However, in our analysis, we set the maximum temporal size of the cluster at one year; this would limit the impact of change in the population number over time, if any.
+Furthermore, we checked neighborhoods’ changes in population during the study period and found largely small changes across neighborhoods.
+In Taipei City, the average annual change in population across the 432 neighborhoods was 0.49% (range -8.70%, 10.98%).
+In the 14 neighborhoods where clusters of suicidal behaviors were identified, the average annual change in population was 0.62% (range -0.65%, 3.08%).
+In New Taipei City, the average annual change in population across 1,032 neighborhoods was -0.19% (range -11.24%, 59.39%).
+In the 21 neighborhoods where clusters of suicidal behaviors were identified, the average annual change in population was -0.20% (range -1.17%, 4.73%).
+Last, our finding of the relatively small proportion of clustered suicide/self-harm detected in the space-time permutation models was consistent with that found in previous studies using Discrete Poisson model that could adjust for the population number (Cheung et al., 2013; Too et al., 2017; Milner et al., 2018; Too et al., 2019; Hill et al., 2020; Too and Spittal, 2020).

+Identification of self-harm episodes and suicides

 Supplementary Figure 1 shows the flowcharts to identify self-harm episodes and suicides for the study.
 Amongst the original 9,685 self-harm episodes for Taipei City and 33,787 episodes for New Taipei City, we excluded 3,740 and 12,765 episodes, respectively, that were ineligible for analysis due to an age <10 years, a residential address outside the study cities, with a fatal outcome (i.e., suicide), or duplicated records (for both cities), and additionally suicidal ideation, foreigners, or being reported to NSSS by non-hospital agencies (for New Taipei City only).
 We included self-harm hospital presentations only in the study for consistency.
 Among eligible self-harm episodes (n=5,945 for Taipei City and 21,022 for New Taipei City), events were further excluded if they had missing information on age, sex, or the date of self-harm or they had incomplete or incorrect addresses.
 A total of 5,291 and 20,531 self-harm records (89% and 98% of eligible episodes) in Taipei City and New Taipei City, respectively, were included in the analysis.